xojoyboy/REST-In-Five-Languages/REST-MULTI-LANGUAGE.md

 You are allowed to use ChatGPT or any other generative AI tools to help generate code for this assignment.
 Make sure you understand the code and can explain how it works.
 In fact, the purpose of this assigment is for you to develop skills in using generativeAI tools to build software.
 You are encouraged to use these tools to help you complete the assignment.

 ### Assignment Requirements
-Your task is to implement two additional servers that provide the same RESTful functionality.
+Your task is to implement at least two additional servers that provide the same RESTful functionality.
 Each server should be placed under `src/servers/<language-server>/`.
 You may choose any programming languages you are comfortable with (e.g., Java, C#, Ruby).

 For each server:
 - **Directory Structure**: Place each server in a separate directory under `src/servers/`.
-For example, `src/servers/python-server/` or `src/servers/java-server/`.
+For example, `src/servers/erlang-server/` or `src/servers/java-server/`.
 - **Functionality**: Ensure that each server has the same endpoints and functionality as the TypeScript server.
-- **Port Configuration**: Set each new server to run on a different port locally (e.g., 5002, 5003) to avoid conflicts.
+- **Port Configuration**: Set each new server to run on a different port locally (e.g., 5003, 5004) to avoid conflicts.
 - **README.md**: Include a `README.md` file in each server directory explaining how to set up and run the server.
 This README should provide:
   - Dependencies required (e.g., `pip install` for Python).
   - Commands to start the server.